DonnahM/Credit-Risk-Evaluation/README.md

 Ultimately, the project aims to turn raw financial data into insight helping visualize how people borrow, repay, and manage credit risk across different levels of stability.

+**Data Source:** The dataset used in this project is available on [Kaggle](https://www.kaggle.com/code/shashankkumarranjan/credit-scoring-and-segmentation/input).

 ---

 ## Objectives